sg16-unicode/sg16/README.md

 touch on topics listed in
 [P1253 - Guidelines for when a WG21 proposal should be reviewed by SG16][P1253].

-The following sections list papers and projects related to Unicode and text processing within WG21 and WG14.
+The following sections list projects, Unicode papers, and ISO papers that fall under the purview of SG16.

 # Active Projects